 Each fall, where exposed to damage or fouling, must have guards or equivalent protection.
-Each fall that leads along a deck must be covered with a guard which is not more than 300 millimeters (1 foot) above the deck.
+Each fall that leads along a deck must be covered with a guard which is not more than 300 mm (1 ft) above the deck.

 Each winch drum must be arranged so the fall wire winds onto the drum in a level wrap.